-One of the tools that the White House and Congress use to conserve our country’s rich history, cultural, and natural resources is the designation of national monuments, as sanctioned by the 1906 Antiquities Act.
-Conceived by one of America’s most famous sportsmen-conservationists, President Theodore Roosevelt, the Antiquities Act gives both the President and Congress broad discretion to designate any piece of federal land as a monument, provided the monument is “confined to the smallest area compatible with proper care and management of the objects to be protected.”
+One of the tools that the White House and Congress use to conserve our country’s rich history, as well as our cultural and natural resources, is the designation of national monuments as sanctioned by the 1906 Antiquities Act.1 Conceived by one of America’s most famous sportsmen-conservationists, President Theodore Roosevelt, the Antiquities Act gives both the President and Congress broad discretion to designate any piece of federal land as a monument, provided the monument is “confined to the smallest area compatible with proper care and management of the objects to be protected”.
 According to the Antiquities Act, monuments can be established on land owned or controlled by the federal government, thus most (but not all) are managed by the National Park Service, the U.S. Forest Service, and the Bureau of Land Management.
-There are currently 122 National Monuments in the United States, with 84managed by the National Park Service, 25 managed by the Bureau of Land Management, 11 by the U.S. Forest Service, and a small number managed by various other agencies, including the U.S. military.
+There are currently 129 National Monuments in the United States, with 85 managed by the National Park Service, 28 managed by the Bureau of Land Management, 13 by the U.S. Forest Service, and a small number managed by various other agencies, including the U.S. military.

 Monument designation can provide increased conservation of high-quality fish and wildlife habitat and secure existing hunting, fishing, and recreational target shooting opportunities where these activities have been traditional uses of the designated lands.
-This is not always the case, however.
-Monuments can be designated for many reasons, including to protect landmarks, structures, and objects of historic or scientific interest, but are not mandated to adhere to science-based wildlife management practices, which can present serious challenges to the ability of state and federal agencies to effectively manage fish and wildlife.
+This is not always the case, as monuments can be designated for many reasons, including to protect landmarks, structures, and objects of historic or scientific interest, and thus are not mandated to adhere to science-based wildlife management practices.
+This can present serious challenges to the ability of state and federal agencies to effectively manage fish and wildlife.
 Additionally, designations can pose significant challenges to continued and reasonable access for sportsmen and women.
 Without clear direction in the designating proclamation or legislation, historical access by sportsmen and women can be unnecessarily restricted.
 Consequently, protecting historical uses of land and water, including for hunting, fishing, recreational shooting, and trapping, is dependent upon the development of science-based resource management plans that account for the many benefits of recreational and subsistence use by sportsmen and women.

 The Antiquities Act was originally intended to give the President and Congress the tools to quickly and effectively protect our country’s natural heritage for generations to come.
 However, this laudable goal can only be achieved if national monuments are created using science-based decision making that takes into considerable account the crucial role that hunting, angling, recreational shooting, and trapping play in conservation through the American System of Conservation Funding.